In a hot housing market, springing for a kitchen remodel is a sure-fire investment.

 Research & Hire a Contractor: Use your friends, family and the internet to research and find a quality kitchen remodeler.
 Go with one that has a good track record and reputation.
 Get estimates from a few companies.
 And don’t just base your decision on price.
 Sometimes the cheapest (or most expensive) is not always the best option for you.

 Finalize Your Plan: Talk with your contractor and finalize the plan including details like colors, finishes, countertops, cabinets, or any other details related to your remodel.
+Consider using our kitchen remodel checklist.

 Construction Time: This is where that actual work begins.
 The extent of your kitchen remodel will determine how long this step will take.
 If you are getting a new countertop, refacing your cabinets, but keeping the layout of your kitchen the same, this will be shorter than if you are moving/adding walls and changing the physical layout of your kitchen.